haraka/Haraka/docs/Config.md

 Flat files are simply either lists of values separated by \n or a single value in a file on its own.
 Those who have used qmail or qpsmtpd will be familiar with this format.

+Lines starting with '#' and blank lines will be ignored.

 See plugins/dnsbl.js for an example.